hwsbtut/hwsbtut.github.io/_pages/dedication.md

 A collection of quotes from family, friends, and Howard's cats - Gibbs and Loki.

+> Having a problem doesn’t always need to be a problem.
+Don’t sweat the small stuff — and always order dessert.
+If you happen to be looking to improve your outlook on life, let’s just say you’ve come to the right place.
+>
+> <cite>Katie Streiffer</cite>

 > A remarkable collection of stories and life experiences that will help others work through their own internal conflicts.
 >
 > <cite>Chris Streiffer</cite>